Berlin Conference: Conference

-The European race for colonialism made Germany start launching expeditions of its own, which frightened both British and French statesmen.
+The European race for colonies made Germany start launching expeditions of its own, which frightened both British and French statesmen.
 Hoping to quickly soothe the brewing conflict, Belgian King Leopold II convinced France and Germany that common trade in Africa was in the best interests of all three countries.
 Under support from the British and the initiative of Portugal, Otto von Bismarck, the Chancellor of Germany, called on representatives of 13 nations in Europe as well as the United States to take part in the Berlin Conference in 1884 to work out a joint policy on the African continent.

-The conference was opened on 15 November 1884, and continued until it closed on 26 February 1885.
+The conference opened on 15 November 1884 and closed on 26 February 1885.
 The number of plenipotentiaries varied per nation, but these 14 countries sent representatives to attend the Berlin Conference and sign the subsequent Berlin Act:

 Uniquely, the United States reserved the right to decline or to accept the conclusions of the conference.